rohankadekodi/WineFS/Experiments.md

 We evaluate the performance of **aged** file systems on 2 major memory-mapped applications mentioned in the paper: RocksDB running with the entire YCSB suite and LMDB with the fillseqbatch workload.

 #### Aging Process
-**Note: This step takes too long to complete, and should be skipped for artifact evaluation**
+**Note: Aging takes too long so we provide you with aged images in `/home/sdp/images/`.
+Evaluators needn't perform aging since it can take days.**

 We age the images of all file systems using the [Geriatrix](https://github.com/saurabhkadekodi/geriatrix) aging framework and the Agrawal aging profile such that 75% of the file systems are utilized.
 Each file system takes approximately 2 days to age.
-We have provided aged images of the file-systems in the directory: `/mnt/ssd/saurabh/artifact-evaluation/images/`.
-Please provide the path of this directory to the `run_mmap_applications.sh` script mentioned below.

 #### Setup RocksDB with YCSB
 Follow steps mentioned in [RocksDB](https://github.com/rohankadekodi/WineFS/blob/main/RocksDB)